+The module focuses on the following areas:

 - i.
-The module focuses on the following areas: - ii.
-The prohibition of insider dealing and market manipulation. - iii.
-The ban on the use of misleading or false statements and deceptive practices. - iv.
-The requirement to maintain phone and written records or electronic communications that may relate to transactions in financial instruments, including Virtual Assets. - v.
+The prohibition of insider dealing and market manipulation. - ii.
+The ban on the use of misleading or false statements and deceptive practices. - iii.
+The requirement to maintain phone and written records or electronic communications that may relate to transactions in financial instruments, including Virtual Assets. - iv.
 The power to investigate and enforce the rules and regulations governing virtual asset transactions, which are subject to detection risk and require a high degree of scrutiny.